-Now that we’re all staying in, I can guarantee that most people are staying up later and therefore getting up later too.
+Now that we’re all staying in, we can guarantee that most people are staying up later and therefore getting up later too.
 Even though a lie-in can be a lovely treat, you’re probably not sleeping too well… We’ve got some pointers to help you get a much better night’s sleep.
 And if you want extra advice on balancing overall student life, click here.

 - Get some natural light during the day.
 Your body has a natural timekeeping clock, your brain, hormones and body will know when it’s time to stay awake and time to sleep.